How to use a digital whiteboard in product management

 Invite stakeholders to leave asynchronous comments with ease.

 Prioritizing what to build next is a key part of any product manager's role.
-Backlog management and feature scoring are effective, but an online whiteboard can be helpful when you want to get more hands-on with your plans.
+Backlog management and feature scoring are effective, but a digital whiteboard can be helpful when you want to get more hands-on with your plans.

 Sketch out release plans before committing to them.